cqframework/cql-exec-examples/README.md

 # Running the Example

-The first time you run the example, you need to download the referenced value sets from the Value Set Authority Center (VSAC).
+The first time you run the examples, you need to download the referenced value sets from the Value Set Authority Center (VSAC).
 This requires your username and password:

 ```bash